Anne of Green Gables (1919 film): Plot

-As described in a film magazine, Anne Shirley (Minter), whose time as an orphan has been a lively one due to her natural mischievousness, is sent by mistake to the home of Marilla Cuthbert (Harris) and her brother Matthew (Burton).
+As described in a film magazine, Anne Shirley, whose time as an orphan has been a lively one due to her natural mischievousness, is sent by mistake to the home of Marilla Cuthbert and her brother Matthew.
 The brother and sister had sought to adopt a boy to help around their farm, but decide to keep Anne anyway.
 Her early youth is a series of misfortunes or "scrapes."
-During this time she meets Gilbert Blythe (Kelly) and their love for each other begins.
+During this time she meets Gilbert Blythe and their love for each other begins.
 When Anne has graduated from high school and is happily looking forward to college, Matthew dies and Marilla is struck blind.
 Anne takes a position in the village as a school teacher.
 Gilbert has taken up medicine during this time.
 Despite the ill luck that continues to follow her, Anne manages to save enough and pays for an operation that restores Marilla's vision.
 Then she and Gilbert are married.

 Lucy Maud Montgomery hated the film because of what she called "absurdities."
 According to Montgomery, the flag of the United States was prominently displayed at Anne's graduation from her Canadian college.
 In another part, Anne encountered a skunk and mistook it for a kitten.
 However, skunks did not exist on Prince Edward Island at the time the film took place or came out, and only happened to be introduced by a farmer later.
 The film also contained a scene where Anne punished a child.
 Afterward, Anne brandished a shotgun to fend off an angry mob that congregated at her schoolhouse door on the child's behalf.

 A summary of the film was published in the April 1920 issue of Moving Picture Aid, including four stills which have survived.